Algonquin family urges Petawawa to reconsider Indian Diamond Park's new name | CBC News

 Algonquin family urges Petawawa to reconsider Indian Diamond Park's new name

-The family of a well-known late Algonquin elder says the Town of Petawawa "missed the mark" renaming Indian Diamond Park after a local family instead of the elder or a name honouring Algonquin people — and is calling on council to reconsider its decision.
+The family of a well-known late Algonquin elder says the Town of Petawawa, Ont., "missed the mark" renaming Indian Diamond Park after a local family instead of the elder or a name honouring Algonquin people — and is calling on council to reconsider its decision.

 Indigenous groups in the area that were consulted during the renaming process support this request and say the town's decision is a disappointment, questioning the "sincerity of their consultation."